Willis S. and Marion Slusser Professor of Philosophy

 Zoom: log in with your CalNet ID to see the link

 Phone: (510) 664-9077

 (Ph.D., Harvard University, 1989).
 Ginsborg combines work in the history of philosophy, especially Kant, with an interest in contemporary philosophy, in particular the theory of meaning and the philosophy of mind.
 Much of her published work has focused on Kant’s Critique of Judgment, arguing for its importance both to Kant’s own theory of cognitive judgment and to our present-day understanding of cognition.
 Recently she has been applying what she takes to be the central insight of the Critique of Judgment to a range of contemporary issues, including rule-following skepticism, the normativity of meaning and content, the content of perceptual experience and the notion of function in biology.
 She has also been working on Kant’s theory of experience in the Critique of Pure Reason and on contemporary views about the relation between perceptual experience and belief.
-Other interests include aesthetics, especially in connection with music, and the philosophy of biology.
-A collection of her articles on Kant’s Critique of Judgment recently appeared as The Normativity of Nature: Essays on Kant’s Critique of Judgement (Oxford: Oxford University Press, 2015).
+Other interests include Wittgenstein’s later philosophy, aesthetics (especially in connection with music), and the philosophy of biology.
+A collection of her articles on Kant’s Critique of Judgment has appeared as The Normativity of Nature: Essays on Kant’s Critique of Judgement (Oxford: Oxford University Press, 2015).
 Recently published articles include “Wittgenstein on Going On” (2020), “Going On As One Ought: Kripke and Wittgenstein on the Normativity of Meaning” (2021) and “Conceptualism and the Notion of a Concept” (2021).
 (See publications page for details).